kgatilin/aihive/docs/arch/architecture_overview.md

 ### Task Tracking System
 Central system for managing work items, statuses, and progress.
 Tasks flow through multiple validation states, ensuring quality at each step.

+### Orchestrator Agent
+Coordinates the workflow by assigning tasks to appropriate agents, monitoring progress, and ensuring smooth transitions between stages.
+Responsible for pushing tasks through the pipeline and maintaining system-wide consistency.

 ### Product Agent
 AI agent that transforms unstructured requirements into structured specifications, generating acceptance criteria and implementation plans.
+Focused solely on requirements processing tasks assigned by the Orchestrator.

 ### Coding Agent
 AI agent that generates code based on structured requirements, creates tests, and handles implementation tasks.
+Focused solely on code generation tasks assigned by the Orchestrator.

 ## Key Architectural Patterns